jomefavourite/Blog-posts/ckg68a2ve01uuk0s148dn36dj.md

 ![mindblow](https://media.giphy.com/media/xT0BKCxTX64gcYNuwg/giphy.gif)

-For instance; On Twitter, you click on the like button meanwhile your internet speed is slow and Twitter hasn't recorded your click.
+For instance; On Twitter, you click on the like button meanwhile your internet speed is slow and Twitter hasn't acknowledged your click.
 Also, you click on another like button even though the first one hasn't been acknowledged.
 And then you comment on a post and send it.

+> Note: you've done three operations now, clicking on two like buttons and send a comment.
+Also all the operations are pending meaning the action hasn't been saved on Twitter database.

 ![clickclick](https://media.giphy.com/media/l0HlQXlQ3nHyLMvte/giphy.gif)

 You've done three things now, none of them has been acknowledged by Twitter because of the poor internet connection.

-Later on, the internet becomes good, the first like will be acknowledged then the next before the comment.
-Meanwhile, while the internet was poor and the Feeds were loaded and you were able to interact with Twitter and not have to wait for your likes to be acknowledged before further interactions.
+Later on, the internet becomes good, the first like button you clicked on will be acknowledged then the next before the comment.

+Meanwhile, while the internet was poor and the feeds were loaded and you were able to interact with Twitter and not have to wait for your likes to be acknowledged before further interactions.

-From the scenario above, it's all Asynchronous Javascript that making this work.
+From the scenario above, it's all **Asynchronous Javascript** that making this work.
 If not you'll have to wait for the first instruction before the next.

 ## What does Asynchronous JavaScript entails